How to Combine Guest Room and Nursery [4 Crucial Tips]

 Woman walking into the guest room

-If you're looking to save more space, a sofa bed will allow you to have a guest bed, as well as an area for you to sit and relax during feedings.
+If you’re looking to save more space, a sofa bed will allow you to have a guest bed and an area to sit and relax during feedings.

 Create Storage